Slashing Homeowners Insurance Costs: Part II

 Tower Hill Insurance presented the agency with the lowest quote at $1,388., a swing of $710. a year.
 Instead of paying an extra $40 plus per year added to my mortgage payment, I would be saving $17., a swing of $57. per year.

 So that is where I stand until I am hit with a new bill for the year 2021.
 I just hope that I don’t have to go searching for a new company to keep my yearly premiums in check.
-I’m running out of opportunities and may have to bite the bullet going forward.
+I’m running out of opportunities and will have to bite the bullet going forward.